'Despensa Solidaria' aims to help immigrants get healthy food

-The focus was to serve community members from Latin countries, like Honduras, El Salvador, Nicaragua, Guatemala, Mexico, and other Hispanic countries.
-The resource has expanded to any immigrant who needs healthy food.
+The focus was to serve community members from Latin and Hispanic countries, like Honduras, El Salvador, Nicaragua, Guatemala, and Mexico.
+The resource has expanded to any immigrant who needs healthy food and anyone who stops by.

 "We usually have over 350 people that come weekly," Cron said.

-Ana Maribel Diaz, from Honduras, said she has called Maine home for a year and a half, leaving her country looking for a safer place to live for her and her daughters, as Honduras is known for having one of the highest crime and murder rates in the world.
+Ana Maribel Diaz is from Honduras but said she has called Maine home for a year and a half.
+Diaz said she left her country looking for a safer place to live for her and her daughters, as Honduras is known for having one of the highest crime and murder rates in the world.

 For Diaz and her two daughters, this resource is one less thing she has to worry about.